 A spot of tea-room history at Lyveden

 The cottage itself has an intriguing history.
 It was built around 1690, using abandoned stone from the New Bield.
-For years it served as a small farmstead and gamekeeper’s lodge, even after the National Trust acquired Lyveden New Bield.
+For years it served as a small farmstead and gamekeeper’s lodge, even after the National Trust acquired Lyveden.

 In 1847, the tenant farmer living in the cottage died.
 His wife and daughter were evicted from the cottage as females could not inherit a tenancy.
 There were many curious objects listed in the inventory, one of the most obscure being a ‘squirrel in a cage’.

-The Cottage at Lyveden tea-room, now open for business
+The Cottage Tearoom at Lyveden, now open for business

 The cottage has recently been transformed, whilst still retaining an historic atmosphere, and is now open to visitors.
 From 10.30am to 4.30pm, it offers delicious homemade treats, refreshing tea and coffee, and a comfortable place to escape from passing showers.